HansYap/mandarin-vocabulary-builder/README.md

 ## Solution

-Talk to an AI friend about your actual life—in Mandarin.
+Talk to an AI friend about your actual life **in Mandarin**.
 Don't know a word?
 Use English.
 The app will:

 1. **Chat naturally** with you (ask follow-up questions, respond thoughtfully)
 2. **Flag mixed-language sentences** at the end of your session